turn2river/turn2river/README.md

  ### Hi 👋 I am **Alexey**!
-{ Frontend developer } heavily influenced by visual arts, interactions and UX.
+{ Frontend developer } heavily influenced by visual arts, interactions and UX.Gravitating around design and code.
-Gravitating around design and code.

 Addicted to games, movies and good coffee.

 Here is some of my works: